Jose01000111/Apache-Installation-Setup-Lab/README.md

 <img src="https://i.imgur.com/WABoBNs.png" alt="osTicket logo"/>
 </p>

-#### sudo ufw status 📜→ This shows the current firewall settings and confirms that Apache is allowed to receive traffic.
+#### ⌨️sudo ufw status 📜→ This shows the current firewall settings and confirms that Apache is allowed to receive traffic.

 ***